 While I prefer to operate on the a6400, I’d be lying if I said APS-C and full-frame cameras were the same.
 A simple comparison of both camera bodies side by side instantly shows the difference in size between the two sensors.
 For client work, I always use the Sony a7iii.
 Additionally, because Sony is famous for its low-light capabilities, I use this over the a6400 for astrophotography, and when indoors so that I don’t have to pump the ISO high.

-Camera lenses, otherwise known as “glass”, is actually the most important variable out of everything.
+Camera lenses, otherwise known as “glass”, is the most important variable out of everything.
 Of all my camera gear decisions, this one gets me the most excited!

 For my APS-C, my favorite lens is the 16-55mm, f/2.8 G-master.
 Its focal length covers both wide-angle and portrait, and the sharpness it produces is fantastic.
 It’s one of the more expensive lenses in Sony’s APS-C lineup because of the fact it’s a fixed aperture lens.
 It’s worth every penny and lives up to the G-master label.